newhavenrb/conferences/Ruby-Community:-Awesome;-Could-Be-Awesomer.md

 * Good to have a contingency plan in the case of the main organizer being gone
 * Larger consultancies -- not necessarily local!
 * Ruby Central
+* Ask speaker about giving back to the community at large